 Our top performing brands during the year ended 31 August 2018 included Peppa Pig, Little Live Pets, Stretch, Mashems, Teletubbies, Soft ‘n Slo Squishies and Cra.Z.Slimy.

 Out of this lineup, Peppa Pig is the most recognisable name by far.
 It would be going as far to say that this may be irreplaceable and generates a significant portion of revenues.
-The fact that the contract does not run out for two years says that revenue does not necessarily need to fall off a cliff, but it may do if measures are not taken.
+The fact that the contract does not run out for two years says that revenue does not necessarily need to fall off a cliff.
+However it may do if measures are not taken.

 Thus, using current profit figures to attempt to determine a valuation is largely a useless exercise.
 At the stated £11.0-£11.5m the company represents terrific value, but profit at these levels may only be held at these levels for another two years.
 What then?
 Assuming the loss drops straight through to the bottom line and that Peppa Pig counts for anything between 20-40% of profits, this does not look so good anymore.

-Good news for dividend seekers is that the payout is held for this year and the payout rate has always been a manageable level of cashflow, so we do not see the cash balance dropping.
+Good news for dividend seekers is that the payout is held for this year.
+The payout rate has always been a manageable level of cashflow.
+We do not see the cash balance dropping.
 However, in the longer run it seems difficult to see this being maintained.